AckerlyXu/heima/articles/notification-hubs/notification-hubs-push-notification-fixer.md

 - [Programmatic Telemetry Access]
 - [Telemetry Access via APIs sample]

+> [!NOTE]
-> [AZURE.NOTE] Several telemetry related features like **Export/Import Registrations**, **Telemetry Access via APIs** etc are only available in Standard tier.
+> Several telemetry related features like **Export/Import Registrations**, **Telemetry Access via APIs** etc are only available in Standard tier.
 If you attempt to use these features if you are in Free or Basic tier then you will get exception message to this effect while using the SDK and an HTTP 403 (Forbidden) when using them directly from the REST APIs.
 Make sure that you have moved up to Standard tier via Azure Classic Management Portal.

 <!-- IMAGES -->
 [0]: ./media/notification-hubs-diagnosing/Architecture.png